benxiaoliu/notes/Algorithm/Algorithm applications.md

 Binary search
 ===
-When need to cut down time complexity, also thinking about binary search method.
+When need to cut down time complexity, always thinking about binary search method.